whitejavasparrow/Bertelsmann-Udacity_data_60daysofUdacity/README.md

 Hope to learn more in the following days!

 ## D48 (2021/02/14)
-- Attended #sg_accountability_grp meet-up on the topic "Probability Distribution and its Practical Use Cases" by @Shazil Yarsien.
+- Attended #sg_accountability_grp meet-up on the topic "Probability Distribution and its Practical Use Cases" by @Shazil Yarsien :clapping::thank_you:!
-- Learned about regression in #sg_learn_together.
+- Learned about regression in #sg_learn_together :dart::tada:
-- Updated mentor-mentee pairing :)
+- Continued working on the mentor-mentee pairing :sonic:
-- Don't forget to bookmark the date Saturday 20 and 27 February for a webinar with @Shanmugam Event is in our Data Track Calendar with links.
+- Don't forget to bookmark the date Saturday 20 and 27 February for a webinar with @Shanmugam! :calendar::coffee:

-Today I'd like to encourage @Jyotsna Masand @MrLeyva @Avinash Kumar @Ashish Kumar Panigrahy @Samuel Yeboah Boateng @Oluwatosin @Jonathan Papworth @Prachi Gupta @Dongyeun Kum @susyjam @Wendy @Edgar Chacon @ehiz rendezvouz @Jessica.Etoh @Jessica Ch'ng @Ma Yi @Ebinbin Ajagun @Esma @Rachel_Kam
+Today I'd like to encourage @Cindy @Jim Lorica @susyjam @MrLeyva @Avinash Kumar @Ashish Kumar Panigrahy @Samuel Yeboah Boateng @birozso @Vedanth Baliga @Quyen Nguyen @Clarence Lam @Jonathan Papworth @Dongyeun Kum @Edgar Chacon @Mark B. @ehiz rendezvouz @Jessica.Etoh @Jyotsna Masand @Jessica Ch'ng @Ma Yi @Prachi Gupta @Esma @Shazil Yarsien @Oluwatosin@Rebeca Lopes @Vin @Ebinbin Ajagun @Rachel_Kam

 Hope to learn more in the following days!
 ---